FAPLZ/FAPLZ_AIC/README.md

 IMPORTANT: The AIC file should not work with most of the Vanilla AIV files, because there are too less population/houses to manage the whole economy.

-AIV files who work, are listed below:
+AIV files who also work, are listed below:

--A
+-{Xander10Alpha}

--B
+-{Russianstory}

--C
+-xxx

 2.)Install